 - Statistics section (10): Show the project statistics:

-- Mode: Is the current recording project mode (Video/Slide).
-Note that whenever you scroll the mouse or carry a drag-n-drop action, ActivePresenter will automatically switch to the Full Motion Recording mode (Video) to capture it.
+- Mode: Show the current recording project mode (Video/Slide).
+Whenever you scroll the mouse or carry a drag-n-drop action, ActivePresenter will automatically switch to the Full Motion Recording mode (Video) to capture it.
 Otherwise, it will switch back to the previous capture mode (Slide).

 - Recorded/Frames: Show the current recorded slide/frame number of the recording project.